 During the past few years there has been an increase in the regulation of greenhouse gas ("GHG") emissions including mandatory GHG reporting and, in some jurisdictions, GHG reduction targets.
-Toromont is not a large emitter of GHGs and does not currently exceed the current applicable GHG reporting or reduction thresholds.
-The Corporation's operations generated 51,632 CO2 equivalent GHG emissions in 2016, an increase of 5.8% vs 2015.
-While reductions were achieved at Toromont CAT and Battlefield, it was not enough to offset an increase in emissions from a busier service fleet at CIMCO and 44% more run time at the Toromont Energy facilities.
-On a per dollar of revenue basis the Corporation's emissions increased by 2.2%.
-The Corporation continues to adopt new procedures and utilize more energy efficient equipment in its operations to reduce energy use and to implement better systems to track GHG emissions from all sources.
-The two single largest point sources of GHG emissions are the engine testing facilities at Toromont Cat Reman and Power Systems operations in Concord and Brampton, Ontario.
-A new test cell for large generators was opened in 2015 at the Power Systems facility that significantly reduces GHG emissions.
-In addition, as Cat engines become more efficient, there will be fewer GHG emissions from these facilities.
-Although Toromont expects the imposition of more stringent GHG regulations.
-Toromont does not currently anticipate any material expenditures will be necessary to ensure future compliance with more stringent GHG regulations.
+Toromont does not have a large GHG footprint and as such do not meet the current thresholds set by the regulators for mandatory registration or reporting of our activity.
+We have remained committed to benchmarking our footprint annually and use the information to make connections between GHG and business activities where we can, and implement improvements accordingly.
+The Corporation's operations (excluding the assets acquired from the Hewitt Group) generated 49,649 CO2 equivalent GHG emissions in 2017 versus 51.632 CO2 equivalent GHG emissions in 2016, an overall decrease of 3.9%.
+The most significant Division driving the overall decrease in emissions is Toromont Energy, with a change of over 6.000 tonnes of CO2e: a 12% reduction overall compared to 2016.
+This reduction can be attributed to changes to the operations within the Sudbury Power Plant operations which have moved from a 24/7 operations into an on demand type model.
+The Corporation continues to adopt new procedures and utilize more energy efficient equipment in its operations to reduce energy use and we are always looking for improvements in how we track the resulting GHG emissions from all sources.
+The single largest point sources of GHG emissions remains within our fleet of service trucks and vehicles and we continue to look at opportunities for reduction such as intelligent dispatch software and tracking that can monitor routes and help manage driver behavior.
+In addition, our engine testing facilities at Toromont Cat Reman and our Power Systems operations in Brampton, Ontario contribute to the overall emission factors, but by right sizing the test runtimes, emission control and diesel engine technologies, we have been able to increase productivity while our GHG emissions remain flat.

+Although Toromont expects the imposition of more stringent GHG regulations, Toromont does not currently anticipate any material expenditures will be necessary to ensure future compliance with more stringent GHG regulations.
 We cannot currently predict the effects, if any, of more stringent GHG regulations on our customers.
 However, the Corporation has many products and initiatives such as Eco-Chill, Eco-Snow, auxiliary power units, distributed generation power systems and Tier IV engines that are designed to reduce GHG emissions.

 With respect to water conservation, a number of facilities use wastewater reclaim and treatment systems, and Battlefield and Toromont Cat are in the midst of multi-year plans to upgrade their equipment washing facilities, including water recycling systems (where feasible).
-Two facilities were retrofit with water recycling systems in 2016.
+One additional facility was retrofit with water recycling systems in 2017.
 Expenditures are not material.
-In addition, Toromont has commenced tracking water usage as an environmental KPI, similar to the tracking of GHG emissions, with the goal of improved water efficiencies use across its operations.
+In addition, Toromont is tracking water usage as an environmental KPI, similar to the tracking of GHG emissions, with the goal of improved water efficiencies use across its operations.

 Management reports quarterly to the Board of Directors on environmental matters.
-See the Corporation's 2016 Annual Report for additional information regarding the Corporation's environmental initiatives.
+See the Corporation's 2017 Annual Report for additional information regarding the Corporation's environmental initiatives.